StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

 ## Step 4: Download X-Plane Connect
 To control the aircraft from python, we need to install [NASA's X-Plane Connect Plugin](https://github.com/nasa/XPlaneConnect).
-1. Download the latest release [here](https://github.com/nasa/XPlaneConnect/releases).
+1. Download the stable release (Version 1.2.1) [here](https://github.com/nasa/XPlaneConnect/releases).
 2. Navigate to `X-Plane 11/Resources/plugins` and copy the contents of the downloaded folder to this location.

 # Quick Start Tutorial